CaptainDario/DaKanji-Desktop/README.md

 ```
 The script automatically detects the platform and outputs an executable for the system.

-#### Windows Store Specific
+#### Windows Specific
-To publish the application in the Microsoft store it needs to be in the .msix format.
+To publish the application to the Microsoft store it needs to be in the .msix format.
-To do this first the app needs to be converted from the PyInstaller executable to an .exe installer.
-The build script assumes that the `ISCC.exe` of the Inno Setup Compiler is in the path.
+To do this first the app needs to be converted from the PyInstaller executable to an .exe installer (see PyInstaller section).<br/>
+After this a setup-exe needs to be created.
+For this `Inno Setup Compiler` was used.
+The `create_windows_installer.iss` needs to be run with it and it will create `build\Windows\DaKanji-setup.exe`.<br/>
 Now with the [MSIX packaging tool](https://docs.microsoft.com/en-us/windows/msix/packaging-tool/tool-overview) a .msix can be created.